 A temporary employee is typically employed to fill a gap in employment needs at businesses that are either under-resourced or have a temporary vacancy available because of a worker on leave.
 Also referred to as temps, these employees can also cover a position until a full-time hire is made.

-2. Create a well-written job description.
+Create a compelling job post.

 Now that you've established your business's needs and outlined the specifics of the job, you can start drafting a job description.
 Your job description should list all job requirements and responsibilities, including details about the skills, qualifications, and experience required, as well as any physical demands of the job and the timeline.